-Kieso, Weygandt, and Warfield, Intermediate Accounting, 15th Edition
+Textbook: Kieso, Weygandt, and Warfield, Intermediate Accounting, 15th Edition

-- The book covers those chapters needed for both Intermediate I and Intermediate II.
+(The book covers those chapters needed for both Intermediate I and Intermediate II.
+If you purchase only the first volume, you will be missing two chapters covered in this class.
 Earlier editions of Kieso et al. are acceptable.
-However, the practice problems are assigned from Kieso et al. 15th edition. - The book is recommended not required.
-It is useful for additional readings and practice problems.
+However, the practice problems are assigned from Kieso et al. 15th edition.)

-Option 1: Traditional hardback version, ISBN # 978-1-118-56613-8 (A copy is on reserve at the
+Option 1: Traditional hardback version, ISBN # 978-1-118-56613-8